mobxjs/mobx-state-tree/docs/compare/context-reducer-vs-mobx-state-tree.md

 Or you can split context into many sub-contexts and provide them to children more granularly.

 But all that said, _you_ still have to manage this complexity in some way.
 This is advantageous if you and your team are adept at performance work, and want to have fine-grained control of the primitive building blocks provided by React.
 But many teams lack the expertise, time, or interest in managing this themselves.
-MobX-State-Tree can solve this pain point for you out-of-the-box.
+MobX-State-Tree solves this performance issue for you by default.

 ## MobX-State-Tree Performance